Yawapi/100-Days-of-machine-learning-challenge/README.md

 Day 35.
 Finished the Deep Learning Specialization on Coursera.
 Thoughts: I'm incredibly grateful to Dr. Andrew Ng for producing the courses in the Deep Learning Specialization.
 He's a gifted thinker, educator, and communicator.
 Highly recommend.
 Link: https://bit.ly/2Twm0TO

+Day 36.
+Working on AnalyticsVidhya's "Comprehensive Learning Path for Deep Learning in 2019".
+Thoughts:
+Link:

+Day 37.
+Working on AnalyticsVidhya's "Comprehensive Learning Path for Deep Learning in 2019".
+Thoughts:
+Link:

+Day 38.
+Working on AnalyticsVidhya's "Comprehensive Learning Path for Deep Learning in 2019".
+Thoughts:
+Link:

+Day 39.
+Working on AnalyticsVidhya's "Comprehensive Learning Path for Deep Learning in 2019".
+Thoughts:
+Link:

+Day 40.
+Working on AnalyticsVidhya's "Comprehensive Learning Path for Deep Learning in 2019".
+Thoughts:
+Link:

+Day 41.
+Working on AnalyticsVidhya's "Comprehensive Learning Path for Deep Learning in 2019".
+Thoughts:
+Link:

+Day 42.
+Working on AnalyticsVidhya's "Comprehensive Learning Path for Deep Learning in 2019".
+Thoughts:
+Link:

+Day 43.
+Working on AnalyticsVidhya's "Comprehensive Learning Path for Deep Learning in 2019".
+Thoughts:
+Link:

+Day 44.
+Working on AnalyticsVidhya's "Comprehensive Learning Path for Deep Learning in 2019".
+Thoughts:
+Link:

+Day 45.
+Working on AnalyticsVidhya's "Comprehensive Learning Path for Deep Learning in 2019".
+Thoughts:
+Link:

+Day 46.
+Working on AnalyticsVidhya's "Comprehensive Learning Path for Deep Learning in 2019".
+Thoughts:
+Link:

+Day 47.
+Working on AnalyticsVidhya's "Comprehensive Learning Path for Deep Learning in 2019".
+Thoughts:
+Link:

+Day 48.
+Working on AnalyticsVidhya's "Comprehensive Learning Path for Deep Learning in 2019".
+Thoughts:
+Link:

+Day 49.
+Working on AnalyticsVidhya's "Comprehensive Learning Path for Deep Learning in 2019".
+Thoughts:
+Link:

+Day 50.
+Working on AnalyticsVidhya's "Comprehensive Learning Path for Deep Learning in 2019".
+Thoughts:
+Link: